conceptintegration/ontology-repo-test/README.md

 - `example`: a segment that exemplifies the concept

-- `parent_key`: for hierarchical ontologies, the parent key of the concept
+- `parent_category`: for hierarchical ontologies, the parent category or categories of the concept.

 - `notes`: any note relevant to the concept (128-character limit)